-If at any time a patron threatens the safety of staff and other patrons in the store, you must notify the police immediately.
+If at any time a patron threatens the safety of staff and other patrons in the store, you must notify the police as soon as it is safe to do so.
 You must also call the police if someone returns to the store after being denied entry or asked to leave within the past 24 hours.